Romanovan Servicer

 A Romanovan Servicer has declared for Achilles, and dyed their sleeve black.

 This is a hypothesized Servicer coat from sometime after September 24, 2454.
-In Ada Palmer’s Terra Ignota novels, Servicers are those who have committed a crime so heinous that their debt to society may never be repaid, yet harmless enough that they may be allowed to walk the world as any free person does.
-They perform jobs in exchange for food, with shelter provided by charity, and the Cousins keeping a watchful eye to prevent abuse.
-They hold no personal possessions, are forbidden from weapons or fighting, and generally perform the role of migrant labour.
-There are only a few tens of thousands of them in all of the Universal Free Alliance.
+In Ada Palmer’s Terra Ignota novels, Servicers are those who have committed a crime so heinous that their debt to society may never be repaid by a lifetime of their work, yet with so little potential for re-offense that the offender may be allowed to walk the world as any free person does.
+Servicers work in exchange for food, with shelter provided by charity, and the Cousins Hive keeping a watchful eye to prevent abuse.
+Servicers hold no personal possessions, are forbidden from weapons or fighting, and generally perform the role of migrant labour.
+There are only a few tens of thousands of Servicers in all of the Universal Free Alliance.

-The costume is a 60/40 poly-cotton digital camo BDU.
-The left sleeve is dyed black using Rit dye for synthetics.
-The “SERVICER” lettering is iron-on.
-The Romanovan flag armband is made from authorized merchandise.
-Not shown in this photo are a shapeless black cap with brim, and a Masonic flag patch on the left sleeve.
+Not shown in these photos are a shapeless black cap with brim, and a Masonic flag patch on the left sleeve.